sous-chefs/users/README.md

 Create a user in the data_bag/users/ directory.

-When using an [Omnibus ruby](http://tickets.opscode.com/browse/CHEF-2848), one can specify an optional password hash.
-This will be used as the user's password.
+An optional password hash can be specified that will be used as the user's password.

 The hash can be generated with the following command.